jingwen-z/jingwen-z.github.io/_posts/2017-10-06-france-is-ai.md

 Since AI is a new technical domain, there are many challenges to address.
-Microsoft mentioned several keys challenges: learning about the world is an _unspervised manner_, so it's difficult to endow AI systems with commonsense reasoning that provide them with core understandings about the world; besides, we also need to imbue systems with key sets of social and emotional skills that people rely on in communicating, coordinating and collaborating with one another,
+Microsoft mentioned several keys challenges: learning about the world is an _unsupervised manner_, so it's difficult to endow AI systems with commonsense reasoning that provide them with core understandings about the world; besides, we also need to imbue systems with key sets of social and emotional skills that people rely on in communicating, coordinating and collaborating with one another,